-- 1 Speak and listen with empathy and increasing confidence, fluency, and self-regulation, exploring diverse and alternative perspectives, within a range of formal and informal social, academic, and career communication settings. - Pay attention to recognize and self improve pronunciation difficulties, speech challenges, writing complications, listening complexities, and reading issues that may impede successful engagement and interaction, finding humor and responding with wonderment and awe to support your doing so.
+- 1 Speak and listen with empathy and increasing confidence, fluency, and self-regulation, curiously exploring diverse and alternative perspectives, within a range of formal and informal social, academic, and career communication settings. - Pay attention to recognize and self-improve pronunciation difficulties, speech challenges, writing complexities, listening obstacles, and reading issues that may impede successful engagement and interaction, finding humor and responding with wonderment and awe to support your doing so.